JonasScholl/hitster/README.md

 # 🎵 Hitster Card Generator

-> Create your own printable [Hitster](https://hitstergame.com) cards from Spotify or Apple Music playlists
+**Create your own printable [Hitster](https://hitstergame.com) cards from Spotify or Apple Music playlists!**

-A modern DIY solution that generates professional-quality Hitster cards with QR codes, complete with a web app for scanning and playing audio previews.
+This is a modern DIY solution that generates professional-quality Hitster cards with QR codes, complete with a web app for scanning and playing audio previews.

 <div align="center">